pivot-access-ltd/bma-offline-docs/backup/adding-a-vm-host.md

 Over-committed resources are those allocated beyond what's available in the physical resource.
 Using sliders on the configuration page, you can limit whether MAAS will attempt to overcommit CPU and memory.
 The input fields to the right of the sliders accept floating-point values from 0 to 10, with a default value of 1.

-The following shows theoretical examples of these ratios and how they affect physical resource allocation:
+The following shows four theoretical examples of these ratios and how they affect physical resource allocation:

 1.  `8 physical CPU cores  * 1 multiplier     = 8 virtual CPU cores`
 2.  `8 physical CPU cores  * 0.5 multiplier   = 4 virtual CPU cores`